Love Live! Sunshine!!: Aqours

-Kanan is a third-year student and Chika's childhood friend.
-Kanan lives alone with her grandfather on a nearby island where they run a diving gear shop.
-She is introduced as having taken a leave of absence from school, as she must take care of the shop alone while her father recovers from a fractured bone.
-She, Dia, and Mari are childhood friends who formed a school idol group in their first year named Aqours, but disbanded quickly, leading the three to separate.
-Kanan is responsible for their first disbandment, feigning stage fright to treat Mari's sprained leg and to convince her to pursue her studies abroad, all of which were kept secret by her and Dia.
+Kanan is a third-year student and Chika and You's childhood friend.
+Kanan lives with her grandfather on a nearby island where they run a diving gear shop.
+She, Dia, and Mari formed a school idol group as first years, but Kanan feigned stage fright during a concert to discourage Mari, who had sprained her leg, from performing.
 Kanan is the most athletic member of the group and acts as their main choreographer.
-She has a kind, supportive and selfless personality, and is also very mature and level-headed.